engagetech/frontend-coding-challenge/README.md

 # EngageTech Front End Coding Challenge

+## Who is this for?

+Occasionally we get to speak with wonderful engineers that would be a great addition to our super nice team.
+When this happens, we want to give them the chance to show what they can do, so we share this challenge with them.

+We are not looking for random coding submissions, if you found this repository by yourself and just want to give it a go, that's fine, enjoy!
+But we probably won't be able to find the time to review it, or take things further.

 ## Overview

 This coding challenge should allow you to show off your Angular (version 6 or later) and HTML/CSS abilities.
 Inside the `design` folder are four images which represent the various states of the table we would like you to build, with data supplied from a REST endpoint.